-Students enrolling for 590 or 690 course credits must complete Special Project course forms available from the Office of Admissions and Records or the Office of Graduate Studies.
+Students enrolling for 590 or 690 course credits must complete Special Project course forms available from the Professional and International Program (PIP) Office.
 Students must take the form to the faculty member offering the course.
 The faculty member will assist in completing the form and sign the form.
 After obtaining the other required signatures, the formal registration and payment of required fees for these courses shall take place.
 If the course is to be used for graduation requirements, grades must be submitted by the instructor on the required deadline.
 In addition, the required contact hours must also be met between the student and the instructor for academic credit.
 No more than nine credit hours of 590 and 690 course work can be accumulated toward graduate degree requirements.
 All other rules and regulations apply.